 Trig Function Point Definitions

-See Quick Instructions and Further Discussion below...
+More Quick Instructions and Further Discussion below...

 Quick Instructions:

 • The large square graph on the left is the (x, y) coordinate plane.
 It extends from -10.0 to +10.0 along the x-axis and the y-axis.
+This graph's grid is marked every unit distance.

-• The relevant quantities necessary for the sine calculation are drawn on the graph, (the y distance and the radius in this case).
+• The relevant quantities necessary for the sine calculation are highlighted on the graph, (the y distance and the radius in this case).
 The values for these quantities are presented near their graphic representations.

 • Try different (x, y) positions and different trig functions.